antil697/docker-swarm/README.md

 # Network Diagram
 <img src="https://github.com/antil697/docker-swarm/blob/master/Images/network_diagram.png" /><br/>
 Docker Macvlan provides PiHole with a host based network where I can guarantee the IP address.
 I create a Macvlan exlusivly for PiHole and on any node it will retain the same IP.
 That ensures my network devices can always reach out to the same IP and speak to a DNS server.
-While Keepalived provides also a single IP, I still have to work out how to run PiHole in a container.
+While Keepalived provides also a single IP, I still have to work out how to run PiHole in a normal container.
 It needs to use port 80 and 443 which also is required by Traefik.
 So, Macvlan is the best option to allow these two to co-exist.

 # Design Considerations
 Why 3 manger nodes?<br/>